dollarshaveclub/cloudworker/README.md

 ***

 # ⚠️ Cloudworker is no longer actively maintained at Dollar Shave Club.
-If you're interested in volunteering to help, contact benjamen.keroack@dollarshaveclub.com ⚠️
+If you're interested in volunteering to help, please open an issue ⚠️

 Cloudworker allows you to run Cloudflare Worker scripts locally.